MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 Charge Only Mode | Object is charging the TES tank only and the evaporator is off.
 Discharge Only Mode | Object is cooling by discharging the TES tank and the condenser is off.

-The measure includes five options for the control schedule; a user-defined option (Simple User Sched) and four pre-defined options summarized in Table x. below.
+The measure includes five built-in options for the control schedule; a user-defined option (Simple User Sched) and four pre-defined options summarized in Table x. below.
 The `Simple User Sched` option allows the user to define a daily and hourly schedule for when he TES is used through the year shown in Table x.

 __Table x.
 Measure M2 Operation Mode Control Schedule Descriptions__